Noriyuki Yamaguchi: Works

-Sexual assault litigation
+Civil Lawsuits

-Shiori Itō formally filed a suit against Yamaguchi in September 2017 for sexually assaulting her in a hotel on 4 April 2015.
+Shiori Itō formally filed a lawsuit against Yamaguchi in September 2017 for raping her in a hotel on 4 April 2015.
 Itō previously filed a police report in July 2016, although it was dropped by prosecutors for insufficient evidence.
-Itaru Nakamura, a close confidant of both Prime Minister Abe and Yamaguchi and acting chief of the Tokyo Metropolitan Police Department Investigative Division at the time, admitted in the weekly magazine Shukan Shincho to have halted the probe and arrest warrant.
-Ito subsequently filed a complaint with Committee for the Inquest of Prosecution, but a September 2017 ruling did not charge Yamaguchi since "there was no common law basis to overturn."
+Itaru Nakamura, a close confidant of both Prime Minister Abe and Yamaguchi and acting chief of the Tokyo Metropolitan Police Department Investigative Division at the time, admitted in the weekly magazine Shukan Shincho to having halted the probe and arrest warrant.
+Itō subsequently filed a complaint with the Committee for the Inquest of Prosecution, but a September 2017 ruling did not charge Yamaguchi since "there was no common law basis to overturn."

 A Tokyo court in December 2019 awarded Itō 3.3 million yen (US$30,000) plus additional fees in damages from Yamaguchi; however, he stated that he would appeal the decision.
 (She had initially sought from Yamaguchi 11 million yen (US$100,000) in compensation.)
 Yamaguchi denied the charges and filed a countersuit against Itō, seeking 130 million yen (US$1,180,000) in compensation, claiming the incident was consensual and the ensuing accusations has damaged his reputation, although that suit was later turned down due to inconsistencies in his testimony.
-This ruling has garnered international press due to the lack of reported sexual assaults in Japan and the amount of societal and legal crucibles Itō had to endure for speaking up.
+This ruling has garnered international attention due to the underreporting of sexual assaults and rape in Japan, and the number of societal and legal obstacles Itō had to endure for speaking up.

-The Japanese high court upheld the lower court ruling in favor of Itō ordering Yamaguchi to pay 3.3 million yen to her.
+The Japanese high court upheld the lower court ruling in favor of Itō, ordering Yamaguchi to pay 3.3 million yen to her.
 The presiding judge concluded that Yamaguchi began sexual intercourse with an unconscious Itō.
-The court also ordered Itō to pay 550,000 yen to Yamaguchi for damages for defaming him by claiming in her book accusing him of giving her a date drug with no evidence.
+The court also ordered Itō to pay 550,000 yen to Yamaguchi for damages for defaming him by the claim in her book accusing him of giving her a date drug, with no evidence.
 Both have appealed their rulings.

-The top court also ordered Ito to pay Yamaguchi 550,000 yen for defamation.
+In the final appeal in 2022, the Supreme Court rejected Yamaguchi's appeal.
+The second trial judgment, which found that Yamaguchi had engaged in sexual acts without consent and ordered him to pay compensation of approximately 3.32 million yen, was finalized.
+In a decision dated 7 July 2022, the Supreme Court ruled that there were no grounds for appeal, such as a violation of the constitution.

-Ito's book Black Box, talks about the alleged incident and her experiences that followed.
-An English translation of the book was published on July 13, 2021.
+Itō's book Black Box, published in Japanese and English talks about the incident and her experiences that followed.
+Itō's film Black Box Diaries received critical acclaim and was named one of the top 5 documentary films of 2024 by the National Board of Review and nominated for Best Documentary Feature Film in the 97th Academy Awards.